Leoglme/vuelix/docs/development/README.md

 ## Quick-start CDN

-Start a project quickly using a CDN and let Vuesax do the magic.
+Start a project quickly using a CDN and let Vuelix do the magic.

 <Scrimba href="https://scrimba.com/c/crEd8hq" text="Try this lesson on Scrimba" />